EHB-MCT/dev-v-2024-2025-assignment-2-Portfolio-starter/README.md

 1. Create a MongoDB Atlas cluster or connect to an existing one.
 2. Update the connection string in `src/backend/db/mongo.js`: <br>
    `const connectionString = 'your-mongodb-connection-string';`
-3. Ensure your database includes a collection named encounters.
+3. Ensure your database includes a collection named `encounters`.

 **Start the project (runs both frontend and backend simultaneously)**:<br>
 `cd ../..`<br>